lexmckenz/DE_DU_PoC/README.md

 ### Guidelines for your Code:

+- To figure out what visuals you want to create, it might be easier to start with questions you want to answer using your data
 - You should be showcasing things you have learned throughout DU.
 - Try to use more functions in python and less of a scripting mentality.
 - Make sure your code and the steps you have taken to load your data into the database are clearly outlined